Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/ucob/en/03_bahamut.md

 ## Heavensfall Trio

+After Blackfire Trio, Bahamut *immediately* turns to Flare Breath the tank, before doing Flatten into Flare Breath.

-Heavensfall Trio marks the halfway point in the fight.
+Bahamut then starts Heavensfall Trio, marking the halfway point in the fight.

 <table>
   <tr>